-The Coronavirus (COVID-19) has dominated our lives this year, and the future remains uncertain.
-As the virus continues to spread throughout our communities across the world, keeping one another safe by social distancing and observing other public health recommendations is key.
+The Coronavirus (COVID-19) has dominated our lives since 2020, and now in 2022, the future remains uncertain.
+As the virus and the different variants, like Delta and Omnicron, continue to spread throughout our communities and across the world, keeping one another safe by observing public health recommendations is key.
 But it can be draining on our emotions.
-If it seems like COVID-19’s grip on our way of life is lasting forever, you are certainly not alone.
+If it feels like COVID-19's grip on your way of life is lasting forever, you are certainly not alone.

 So what do you do?
-If you’re feeling emotionally drained or stuck in a rut from having to cope with COVID-19 for much longer than you expected, I hope these suggestions help you get through this trying time with a greater sense of hope and peace of mind.
+If you're feeling emotionally drained or stuck in a rut from having to cope with COVID-19 for much longer than you expected, I hope these first 10 tips for dealing with the Covid blues from *Dr. Fumi Stephanie Hancock, PsychDNP, and the additional tips below, help you get through this trying time with a greater sense of hope and peace of mind.

 - Who can I plan to video call today?

 - What can I do with my alone time today?

 - Should I go for a walk around the neighborhood today?